LandscapeCombinator/LandscapeCombinator/README.md

 When creating a landscape for a real-world location, the plugin will adjust its position and scale correctly in a planar world.
 You can thus create several real-world landscapes of various quality and have them placed and scaled correctly with respect to one another.
-In that case, the fact that you have have multiple landscapes will be visible at the borders, unless you adjust the borders manually or hide them with static meshes (such as forests).
+In that case, the fact that you have multiple landscapes will be visible at the borders, unless you adjust the borders manually or hide them with static meshes (such as forests).